PERUVIAN ROAST CHICKEN – POLLO A LA BRASA

 A Peruvian staple and revered dish.
-Originally a simple rotisserie cooked chicken, such was the love of this dish, that it has since evolved into a ‘Secret Sauce’ marinated whole chicken grilled to perfection over charcoal.
+Originally a simple rotisserie-cooked chicken, such was the love for this dish, that it has since evolved into a ‘Secret Sauce’ marinated whole chicken grilled to perfection over charcoal.
 Our own version features a sweet, sour and spicy marinated spatchcocked chicken and a tangy green sauce that will unashamedly be proclaimed the real star of the show.
 A real lip smacking variation to your classic roast chicken.

 1x 2kg Chicken

 2 Amarillo Chillies, rehydrated or 2 tsp.
 Amarillo Paste

 4 Garlic Cloves

 2 tsp.
 Paprika